AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 ## Performance Factors

-The program adds a `nlog(n)` operation where `n = num procs` to both loading and gridding.
+The program adds a `nlog(n)` operation where `n = num_procs` to both loading and gridding.
 The length of a single operation depends primarily on the size of data being passed through a MPI pipe.
 This means single-node runs will perform this operation faster than multi-node runs.

 Otherwise, gridding is expected to scale with a factor of `1/(2^n)`.
-Loading is expected to scale roughly the same, but may be limited by disk access speeds.
+Loading is expected to scale the same, but may be limited by disk access speeds.

 ## Recommended Settings

-The gridding operation is additionally multi-threaded via xrayutilities so it is recommended that num procs < num cores.
+The gridding operation is additionally multi-threaded via xrayutilities so it is recommended that num_procs < num cores.
 Through testing we recommend `num_procs = num_cores / [5-10]` as a reasonable starting point.
 Experiment with your system to find what works best.